-What Are The Best Careers For Felons?
+What Are The Best Careers and Jobs For Felons?

 There are no absolutely correct answers to this question, but there is evidence to support the fact that the list of jobs for individuals who are saddled with a felony conviction are longer in certain employment sectors than in others.
+Jobs for felons – they’re out there.

 According to Abigail Saunders, Director of Human Resources at Yonkers, N.Y.-based Greyston Bakery, individuals who have a criminal record (our latest survey shows that nearly 1 out of 3 have an arrest record) will have an easier time securing employment if they conduct their job search in the fields of warehousing, maintenance, landscaping, sanitation, and some entry-level administrative positions.
 “You don’t need a degree or any or much experience to find employment in those fields,” notes Saunders, who has hired more than a few felons during her tenure at Greyston Bakery.
 “Our apprenticeship program here at the Bakery is like job training in that our bakers spend 3-6 months learning and being trained in all of the tasks that they’ll be asked to perform at our facility.”